Our Role

 Wrongdoing

-Ombud NB has the authority to investigate complaints from current employees of the public service respecting matters that are potentially unlawful, dangerous to the public or injurious to the public interest.
+Ombud NB investigates disclosures from current employees of the public service involving significant and serious matters that are potentially unlawful, dangerous to the public or injurious to the public interest.

 Favouritism

-Ombud NB may investigate allegations of favouritism made by unsuccessful candidates in the hiring process for appointments to the civil service.
+Ombud NB reviews allegations of favouritism raised by unsuccessful candidates in civil service hiring.